Sameer6305/semantica/docs/installation.md

 Get Semantica up and running in minutes.

+!!! success "Now Available on PyPI!"
+    Semantica is officially published on PyPI!
+Install it with a single command: `pip install semantica`

 !!! note "System Requirements"
     Semantica requires Python 3.8 or higher.
 For best performance, we recommend Python 3.10+.